SerStars/rosiecord-appicon/README.md

-# This repo has only the fixing Nitro Icons stuff
-## Install it at the [RELEASES](https://github.com/serstars/rosiecord/releases/) tab.

-# Rosiecord
+# Rosiecord-appicon

 ## A custom Enmity patcher with interchangeable fonts, icons, and tweaks :3
+## This repo has fixed the issue where Windows Users can't install Rosiecord and makes the Nitro Only App Icons Available (don't have Nitro?
+Install [this](https://canary.discord.com/channels/950850315601711176/961782195767365732/1161787573514031174) plugin).

 ### How to install

-The [Releases](https://github.com/acquitelol/rosiecord/releases/) tab has all of the IPAs that you can install.
+The [Releases](https://github.com/serstars/rosieccord-appicon/releases/) tab has all of the IPAs that you can install.
 Sideload the IPA normally, as if you were sideloading Enmity.

 **Please note that Rosiecord does not work with Altstore, and must be used with Sideloadly.**